guoqi1123/ml1-s2024/assignments/project.md

 ## Instructions
 Your final report (aka paper) should have the following sections.

-**Problem Statement.** In the introduction section, you need to define the problem, and justify why it is a valuable problem to investigate.
-In each of the topics below, you are likely going to pick one or two sub-topics to investigate.
-In the introduction, I want to see your explanation of why do you pick those sub-problems.
-You can explain their significance, e.g., by solving this problem we will gain certain insights.
-Think about a conference reviewer.
-Why would somebody accept your paper?
-It has to be relevant, and useful.
+**Problem Statement.** This is what you wrote for checkpoint 1.
+You may want to update it as your understanding of your paper gets deeper through the semester and make it reads smoother with the other sections.

-**Method.** The heading of this section is up to you.
-I call it “method”, but you can call it whatever you want.
-This is the main part of your paper.
-If you are proposing a new idea, you need to explain your idea.
-If you are studying some phenonomenon, you need to explain the insights behind the phenonomenon.
-A good method section should contain a few very carefully drawn figures to illustrate your ideas.
+**Method.** This is what you wrote for checkpoint 2.
+You may want to update it as your understanding of your paper gets deeper through the semester and make it reads smoother with the other sections.

-**Experiment.** As the heading suggests, this is the place where you put all your experimental results.
+**Experiment.** This is the place where you put all your experimental results.
 You will put the result of solving the toy problem and the real problem here.
 You want to have comprehensive description of your experiment, so that people can easily see that your reimplementation is successful and can reproduce your experiment.

 **Conclusion.** People are sometimes confused about the conclusion section.
 In my opinion, conclusion is not the same as summary.
 Yes, you need to summarize the paper in this section.
 But more importantly, you want to explain the limitations of your findings.
 You also need to suggest future directions of your work.
 Sometimes, you may have found some unexpected outcomes.
 Then in the conclusion you may want to comment on them.